annegautham/annegautham.github.io/index.md

 ---
 layout: splashpage
 title: Hello!
-description: I'm Ronak, an incoming graduate student at MIT for a Master of Science in Mechanical Engineering.
-I'm currently an undergraduate student at MIT, finishing my Bachelor of Science with a double major in Mechanical Engineering (with a concentration in Controls, Instrumentation, and Robotics) and Electrical Science and Engineering.
-Here, you can check out what classes I've taken, internships I've completed, research I've contributed to, projects I've made, and teams I've been a part of.
+description: I'm Gautham, a current high school senior at the Illinois Mathematics and Science Academy!
+I'm looking forward to pursuing an undergraduate degree at Northwestern University starting this fall!
+I'm still figuring out my major, but I'm very interested in Engineering (Electrical, Mechanical, and Computer), CS, Physics, Mathematics, Political Science, and Journalism.
+Here, you can check out what classes I've taken, my internships and work experience, projects I've developed, and research I've contributed to!
+Have fun!
 ---

 {% include card.html